Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 20/2100Z to
+Analysis of Solar Active Regions and Activity from 05/2100Z to

-hours.
-The largest solar event of the period was a M3 event observed at
+The largest solar event of the period was a C1 event observed at

 sunspot regions on the disk.